 Part Determination (Faith Worship for one faith group).
 One faith / belief group meets for Faith Worship, other pupils meet for worship which is wholly or mainly of a broadly Christian character.

 Series of Determinations (Faith Worship for a number of faith groups).
 Specific faith/ belief groups (to be specified) meet for faith worship, other pupils will meet for an act of inclusive worship drawing from a range of faiths and traditions.

 head teachers wishing to apply for a determination must consult with their governing bodies and are strongly advised to consult with parents and pupils.

 Determinations are valid for five years.
 Schools may apply to SACRE to change or revoke a determination at any time during that five year period.
 Determinations must be renewed at the end of five years.

-Forms should be submitted to the Clerk to SACRE, with supporting documents three weeks prior to the SACRE meeting at which they are to be considered.
+three weeks prior to the SACRE meeting at which they are to be considered.
 Academies and Free schools apply directly to the DfE.

 SACRE members are happy to advise academies and free schools on this.

 SACREs report annually to the DfE and the National Association of SACREs (NASACRE).
 Details are available at https://nasacre.org.uk/reports